openrecordsx/dallas_vote_2020/README.md

 >With tens of thousands of Vote Roster entries purged and other tens of thousand of entries apparently created out of thin air, Dallas County Elections Department is definitely in the lottery business.

-###========== HOW TO SET UP THE DATABASE TABLE ==========
+## ========== HOW TO SET UP THE DATABASE TABLE ==========

-##DOWNLOAD THE DALLAS DAILY VOTE ROSTERS
+## DOWNLOAD THE DALLAS DAILY VOTE ROSTERS

-Get the Daily Vote Roster raw data HERE.

->>Get SQL and other code beyond this document at github.
+>Get SQL and other code beyond this document at github.

-##DATA FORMAT AND FILE ORGANIZATION
+## DATA FORMAT AND FILE ORGANIZATION
 >>DallasEarlyVotingFromCounty.zip provides you the Daily Vote Roster exactly as downloaded day-after-day from the Dallas County Elections Department.

     * The County published the following zipped CSV Vote Roster files, one for each group of precincts, 1000s, 2000s, 3000s, and 4000s.
-       * Precincts 1000 - 1731.zip
+       1. Precincts 1000 - 1731.zip
-       * Precincts 2000 - 2942.zip
+       2. Precincts 2000 - 2942.zip
-       * Precincts 3000 - 3950.zip
+       3. Precincts 3000 - 3950.zip
-       * Precincts 4000 - 4664.zip
+       4. Precincts 4000 - 4664.zip

->>The County apparently updated file contents continuously, so the downloaded contents were a snapshot of the Vote Roster at the instant of the download.
+>The County apparently updated file contents continuously, so the downloaded contents were a snapshot of the Vote Roster at the instant of the download.

     * From October 7 until October 30 the ORP downloaded the Vote Roster files each day (except for when the County server was down).
 >>- To distinguish the files we place each day's files in a directory named with the date.
 Ex: 10_07, 10_08, 10_09

     * NOTE: The County assigned filenames include TWO SPACES following the filename hyphen.
 The multiple spaces will confuse some CSV import tools including Mariadb LOAD LOCAL, so edit out the extra space.

-##MARIADB/MYSQL FOR SQL ANALYSIS
+## MARIADB/MYSQL FOR SQL ANALYSIS
->>Once you have unzipped the Vote RosterCSV files any SQL database can import and run the fraud analysis.
+>Once you have unzipped the Vote RosterCSV files any SQL database can import and run the fraud analysis.
 However most of our developers run Ubuntu and use Mysql or its twin Mariadb.
 To install Mariadb under Ubuntu try How to Install Mariadb.

-##To log in and use the Mariadb command line try Use the Mariadb Command Line
+## To log in and use the Mariadb command line try Use the Mariadb Command Line

     * Select a database to hold your table.
->> - Create a SQL table to hold the Vote Roster by copying the SQL below into the Mariadb command line and executing.
+>>> - Create a SQL table to hold the Vote Roster by copying the SQL below into the Mariadb command line and executing.

 ```
 CREATE TABLE `early_voting_roster_Dallas` (